New Waddell Dam: Recreation

 Lake Pleasant, created by the dam, offers recreational opportunities to tourists and locals.
 The lake is served by a marina and surrounding areas containing over 450 picnic sites, 225 camping sites and several miles of trails.
 Because the lake is seasonal, fluctuating up to 125 ft annually, these facilities are located for accessibility.

 Environmental impact

-Before the New Waddell Dam was constructed, two phases of a three-phase study were carried out to determine the effects of the dam on fisheries.
-Completed in 2005, the third phase of the study determined that the larger reservoir has less nutrient concentrations due to CAP water introduction and that water fluctuations have reduced fish cover, likely affecting food and spawning.
+Before the New Waddell Dam was constructed, two phases of a three-phase study were carried out to determine the effect of the dam on fisheries.
+Completed in 2005, the third phase of the study determined that the expanded reservoir has reduced nutrient concentrations due to added CAP water and that water level fluctuations have reduced fish cover, likely affecting food and spawning.
 Large mouth bass populations have also declined but striped bass have entered the lake, likely by eggs transferred through CAP water.
-Around the lake, Reclamation has taken steps to protect wildlife habitats, including those for bald eagles and Gila topminnows.
+Around the lake, Reclamation has taken steps to protect wildlife habitats for bald eagles and Gila topminnows.